|« PreviousNext »|

 Transfer-Encoding header.
 If your origin returns

-Transfer-Encoding: chunked, CloudFront assembles the chunks into a monolithic object as they're received
+Transfer-Encoding: chunked, CloudFront CloudFront returns the object to the client as the object is received